MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-azure-storage-tables-query.md

 ## How it works

-When you create an external table, you provide a connection string that contains information about the blobs in Azure Storage.
-When you write a query against the external table, all of the blobs specified in the connection string are enumerated with partitioning taken into account.
-This means that only the blobs that contain data satisfying the query conditions are accessed, rather than the entire dataset, reducing the amount of data that needs to be processed.
+When you create an external table, you provide a connection string that contains information about the blobs to access in Azure Storage.
+When you write a query against the external table, the blobs specified in the connection string are enumerated taking partitioning into account.
+This means that only blobs containing data that satisfies the query conditions are accessed, rather than the entire dataset.

 ## Optimize query performance with Parquet files